-Key Decision Indicative Timeframe Principal Options and Implications Most Likely Scenario Road Renewal Programme Escalated funding response to the long-run needs of ageing and deteriorating transportation assets Completion (next 10 years) This is a sustained period of escalated investment to address the needs of ageing and deteriorating transportation infrastructure and increased demand on sealed and unsealed roads.
+Key Decision Indicative Timeframe Princip al Options and Implications Most Likely Scenario Road Renewal Programme Completion (next 10 years) ageing a sustained period of escalated investment to address the needs of and deteriorating transportation infrastructure and increased d on sealed and unsealed roads.
 Option A being implemented - Critical renewals works will be prioritised in respect of asphalt, chip sealing, pavement and drainage.
 Ongoing uplift in renewal spending I signaledin this plan.
-Substantive smoothing of the and increased demand on road assets.
-Implement optimised maintenance and renewal programme Delay renewals programme and offset with additional maintenance spend programmein Rating Area Two has occurred to reflect the realities of the co-funding relationship with NZTA.
-Wastewater Trunk Main Renewal Programme Three large trunk mains convey separated Completion by 2048 Planned programme of renewals based on asset condition and expected remaining lives.
+Substantive smoothing of the of ageing and deteriorating transportation assets and increased demand on road assets. a) b) Implement optimised maintenance and renewal programme Delay renewals programme and offset with additional maintenance spend programmein Rating Area Two has occurred to reflect the realities of the co-funding relationship with NZTA.
+Wastewater Trunk Main Renewal Programme Three large trunk mains convey separated Completion by 2048 a) Planned programme of renewals based on asset condition and expected remaining lives.
 Option A being implemented - Continuing with ongoing renewal programme.
 Assets are being renewed using materials that are resistant to corrosion with future works domestic and industrial wastewater flows to the Wastewater Treatment Plant at East Clive.
-Detailed investigations have identified parts of the #1 and #3 trunk sewers for priority renewal due Land based treatment options were considered as part of the resource consent application however they were deemed to be inefficient and uneconomic for the community.
-The existing WWTP and treatment process provides a long term solution for to internal corrosion of the concrete pipes.
+Detailed investigations have identified parts of the #1 and #3 trunk sewers for priority renewal due 2 b) Land based treatment options were considered as part of the resource consent application however they were deemed to be inefficient and uneconomic for the community.
+The existing WWTP and treatment process provides a long term solution for prioritised according to known condition and criticality. to internal corrosion of the concrete pipes.
 A significant programme of works is underway to Hastings and the industrial community that relies on network infrastructure for essential wastewater services.
 Funding Implications replace or reline these assets over a number of years based on condition and expected remaining lives.
 This investment is debt funded and recovered via the Wastewater Targeted Rate and Trade Waste Charging regime.

-Key Decision Indicative Timeframe Principal Options and Implications Most Likely Scenario Wastewater Treatment Plant Critical Renewals Completion by 2031 Implement age based renewals approach Condition and performance based renewals with consideration o technological advancements Option B being implemented -Critical renewals works will f be prioritised and implemented based on criticality and asset performance.
+Key Decision Indicative Timeframe Principal Options and Implications Most Likely Scenario Wastewater Treatment Plant Critical Renewals Completion by 2031 a) Implement age based renewals approach b) Condition and performance based renewals with consideration technological advancements Option B being implemented - Critical renewals works will of be prioritised and implemented based on criticality and asset performance.